pensoft/OpenBiodiv/Ontology/RDF_Guide.md

   rdfs:comment "A taxonomic name usage is the mentioning of a biological taxonomic name or taxon concept label in a text."@en ;
   rdfs:label "Taxonomic Name Usage"@en .

-dwciri:scientificName rdf:type owl:ObjectProperty ;
-  rdfs:subPropertyOf pkm:mentions ;
-  rdfs:label "scientific name"@en ;
-  rdfs:range :ScientificName ;
-  rdfs:comment "'scientific name' is a property linking anything to a scientific name; should only be used with IRI's"@en ;

-:taxonConceptLabel rdf:type owl:ObjectProperty ;
-  rdfs:subPropertyOf :biologicalName ;
-  rdfs:label "taxon concept label"@en ;
-  rdfs:range :TaxonConceptLabel ;
-  rdfs:comment "like 'scientif name' but more narrow, works only for TCL's"@en .

-dwciri:nameAccordingTo rdf:type owl:ObjectProperty ;
-  rdfs:label "sec."@en ;
-  rdfs:range frbr:Work ;
-  rdfs:comment "The reference to the source in which the specific taxon concept circumscription is defined or implied - traditionally signified by the Latin 'sensu' or 'sec.'' (from secundum, meaning 'according to').
-For taxa that result from identifications, a reference to the keys, monographs, experts and other sources should be given.
-Should only be used with IRI's"@en ;
 @

 ```
-TODO: check if it is `pkm:mentions` or mention

-**Important note:** In the logic of our algorithms, it is very important that
+**Note:** In the logic of our algorithms, it is very important that TNU's are
-TNU's are dated with `dc:date`.
+dated with `dc:date`.

 **Example:** In the following example, we express in RDF a TNU that is in the
 nomenclature heading of a treatment (treatment title).
 Structurally, the TNU
 is connected to the containing section via `po:contains`; `cnt:chars` is used
-to dump the full string of the usage; and DwC properties are used to encode
+to dump the full string of the usage and DwC properties are used to encode
 more granular information in addition to the dump.

 In the second step of RDF-ization, we use `dwciri` properties to link the TNU